KabeerH/Personal-Health-Record-PHR-System/README.md

 - Currently needs: Since Billy needs to stay fit and healthy to play his football matches he needs to get regular tests done to see if any issues occur with his health, and get the appropriate treatment.
 - What the PHR system does for him: The PHR system allows Billy to view his records of his tests done for reference so if he has any concerns he can take up with his healthcare provider.

-#Scenarios and user stories:
+## Scenarios and user stories:

-For this part of the development implemented a Scrum using JIRA (agile methodologies)

 - `Name`: Mike Cull
-- `Scenario`: While doing his monthly checkup, after getting the results he needs to send those records to his healthcare provider
+- Scenario: While doing his monthly checkup, after getting the results he needs to send those records to his healthcare provider
-- `User Story`: As Mike a diabetic with low blood sugar, I want to share my test results with my healthcare provider so he can consult with me.
+- User Story: As Mike a diabetic with low blood sugar, I want to share my test results with my healthcare provider so he can consult with me.

 - `Name`: Sam Buck
-- `Scenario`: On a normal day as a doctor, Sam needs to access records of different patients to make the correct assessments but doesn’t want to keep hardcopy of the records in his office
+- Scenario: On a normal day as a doctor, Sam needs to access records of different patients to make the correct assessments but doesn’t want to keep hardcopy of the records in his office
-- `User Story`: As Sam a healthcare professional, I want to access patients records so I can make assessments with them
+- User Story: As Sam a healthcare professional, I want to access patients records so I can make assessments with them

 - `Name`: Billy Meek
-- `Scenario`: Billy during a game feels dizzy and nauseous and faints.
+- Scenario: Billy during a game feels dizzy and nauseous and faints.
 He doesn’t understand why, so goes to check his records on the PHR system to see what could have caused this.
-- `User Story`: As Billy a professional football player, I want to view my health records, so I know what caused me to faint during my game.
+- User Story: As Billy a professional football player, I want to view my health records, so I know what caused me to faint during my game.

-#PHR System Documentation
+# PHR System Documentation

 ## Overview of Application